Welcome to Adriatic Metals Plc (‘we’).

-For the purpose of the General Data Protection Regulations ((EU) 2016/679) and any national implementing laws, regulations and secondary legislation and the Data Protection Act 1998 (‘Data Protection Legislation’) the data controller is Adriatic Metals Plc, a company registered in England and Wales, with company registration number 10599833, whose registered office is at Second Floor, Stamford House, Regent Street, Cheltenham, GL50 1HN.
+For the purpose of the General Data Protection Regulations ((EU) 2016/679) and any national implementing laws, regulations and secondary legislation and the Data Protection Act 1998 (‘Data Protection Legislation’) the data controller is Adriatic Metals Plc, a company registered in England and Wales, with company registration number 10599833, whose registered office is at Ground Floor, Regent House, 65 Rodney Road, Cheltenham, GL50 1HX.

 Information we may collect from you and how we use it

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 - Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.
 The technical data may be processed for the purpose of administering and protecting our business and website (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data) and to deliver relevant website content to you.
 The legal basis for this processing is our legitimate interests. (namely to grow our business and to inform our marketing strategy).